 JDBC sources may require you to uplod JDBC drivers, then specifying which Java class from the driver should be used.

-External systems using self-signed certificates require you to upload certificates to ensure the connection can be trusted.
+External systems might require certificates to ensure the connection can be trusted.
+This would occur for the following:

 For Foundry worker connections, add certificates on to the source itself using the following steps: